riverhuang1107/everai_documentation/CLI Reference/en/everai_cli_overview.md

 ---

 # everai cli overview
-EverAI Client for manage your EverAI application and other asserts
+EverAI Client for managing your EverAI application and other asserts

 **Example**: